For students choosing to live on campus

 Special/Medical Accommodation Housing Process

-If you are a student with a disability or special need, contact Dr. Feisthamel of Student Disability Services, or 330.569.5418.
-All accommodation requests relating to a disability must have current supporting documentation from an appropriate professional containing a diagnosis, current functional limitations of the disability or condition in a community living environment and suggested recommendations for environmental modification.
+If you are a student with a disability or special need, contact Dr. Feisthamel, Director of Counseling, Health and Disability Services (FeisthamelKP@hiram.edu or 330.569.5418).
+All accommodation requests relating to a disability must have current supporting documentation from an appropriate professional containing a diagnosis, current functional limitations of the disability or condition in a community living environment, and suggested recommendations for environmental modification.
 When this information has been reviewed, the Coordinator of Student Disability Services will provide the Residential Education Office with housing recommendations.
 Review the timeline to verify important dates relevant to this process.